 The telephone usage policy for UW-Madison employees.

 The State Telephone System (STS) for long distance on centrex lines and University-owned cellular telephones are to be used for calls that are primarily University business.
 Personal use is not a permitted practice, even if reimbursement is subsequently made to the University by the individual.
 Unavoidable personal calls are to be made using a personal calling card or credit card, as a collect call, billed directly to the individual’s home telephone number, or from a pay telephone.
 There is a charge for calls to directory assistance made from an office telephone.
 Therefore, directory assistance calls should be limited to those that are essential.
 Employees should be judicious and not make excessive use of their telephones for personal purposes, including local calls.
-You should make certain that all faculty, staff, and students are informed of the policies regarding use of the telephone system and the policies should be communicated in the orientation provided to new employees.
+You should make certain that all faculty, staff, and students are informed of the policies regarding the use of the telephone system and the policies should be communicated in the orientation provided to new employees.

 Each department is responsible for monitoring the use of telephones under its jurisdiction; however, the specific procedures you use may vary depending on your situation.
 You should make certain that adequate procedures have been established and are being followed.